kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) The rotorcraft must contain—

-\(1\) The markings and placards specified in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1545   Airspeed indicator.|§29.1545]] through 29.1565; and
+\(1\) The markings and placards specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1545   Airspeed indicator.|§§29.1545]] through 29.1565; and

 \(2\) Any additional information, instrument markings, and placards required for the safe operation of the rotorcraft if it has unusual design, operating or handling characteristics.